svenha/kaldi-adapt-lm/README.md

 # kaldi-adapt-lm

-Adapt Kaldi-ASR nnet3 chain models from Zamia-Speech.org to a different language model.
+Adapt Kaldi-ASR nnet3 chain models (e.g. from Zamia-Speech.org) to a different language model.

 Constructive comments, patches and pull-requests are very welcome.